Mutual of America Composite Fund

 |Comcast Corp.
 Cl A||2.4%|

 |NextEra Energy Inc.||1.9%|

 |Quest Diagnostics, Inc.||0.6%|

 |Dun & Bradstreet Corp.||0.5%|

 Andrew L. Heiskell, Executive Vice President of the Adviser, has approximately 51 years of experience in selecting securities for, and managing, fixed-income portfolios.
 Mr. Heiskell has been employed by the Adviser since 1991.
 Jacqueline Sabella, Senior Vice President of the Adviser, joined the Adviser in January 2000, and has approximately 22 years of experience in selecting securities and managing fixed income portfolios.
-Joseph R. Gaffoglio, Executive Vice President of the Adviser, joined the Adviser in 2005 and has approximately 24 years of experience in the financial industry.
+Joseph R. Gaffoglio, Executive Vice President and Chief Operating Officer and Head of Investment Strategy of the Adviser, joined the Adviser in 2005 and has approximately 24 years of experience in the financial industry.
 Mr. Gaffoglio’s primary focus has been quantitative research and risk management.
 He has been responsible for managing the Retirement Funds and Allocation Funds since 2014 and the large cap portions of the All America Fund and Composite Fund since May 2016.